The Mt. Ebal Curse Tablet

 In 2019, an archaeological team found this tiny piece of lead in northern Judea / Samaria.

-Today, in academic circles, that minuscule object causes great consternation.
-Owing to the magnitude of its challenge to world history, some scholars declare it the archaeological find of the 21st Century.
+Today, in academic circles, that tiny object causes great consternation.
+Some scholars declare it the archaeological find of the 21st century.
 Others say: “There is nothing to see here!”

-This debate I do not seek to definitively resolve.
+The debate I do not seek to resolve.

-Instead, I argue for something less, yet exceedingly important.
+Instead, I argue for something less, yet necessary.

 It is that Joshua’s Altar and the Curse Tablet deserve a chance to prove what they might be.